 Riding motorcycles has been a stop start affair for me, as is often the case – various ‘life events’ take us in numerous directions.
 Motoexplorers was actually founded as a result of suffering quite a serious back injury, which I knew would result in surgery and a good time away from travel – so prior to the surgery I decided to buy a motorcycle, ditch my professional photography business and take a leap into the un-known, let’s see if it’s possible to ride overland to the Chinese olympics, as you do!

-Run by Steve Hotson who has spent the last decade exploring the Silk Road to China, I’m now dedicating more time to helping fellow overlanders & motorcycle travellers explore the Silk Road travelling through the Stans to China at their own pace, or as part of their own private ride team/group/club or join one of my trips and make new friends to explore east with.
+Run by Steve Hotson who has spent the last decade exploring the Silk Road to China, I’m now dedicating more time to helping fellow overlanders & motorcycle travellers explore the Silk Road travelling through the Stans to China at their own pace, or as part of their own private ride team/group/club.

 Haven’t been riding motorcycles all my life, just yet!